-It has become increasingly necessary to point out that it is virtually impossible for the dry composition of the pre pre-blended grout powder to produce localised variations or patchiness in the appearance of the applied grout without first having been affected by any one of the atchiness following factors, all of which are beyond the control of the manufacturer.
+It should be noted that due to the variety of application & environmental issues likely to influence the curing of a cement-based grout joint, that it is virtually impossible for the dry composition of the pre pre-blended grout powder to produce localised variations or patchiness in the appearance of the applied grout without first having been affected by any one of the patchiness following factors, all of which are beyond the control of the manufacturer.

 TILED SURFACE CLEANING & JOINT FINISHING

-Immediately after grouting when wiping down to remove the excess from the tile face around the joints, care must be taken not to “over “over-wet” the freshly compacted joints, as this may affect water content in some joints but not in others, leading to a higher concentration of fine surface laitance and hence raising the possibility of a lighter shaded lity appearance in these areas.
+Immediately after grouting when wiping down to remove the excess mortar from the tile face around the joints, care must be taken not to ‘over-wet’ the freshly compacted joints, as this may affect water content in some joints but not in others, leading to a higher concentration of fine surface laitance and would raise the possibility of a lighter shaded surface appearance in these areas.

-Brushing or dry-wiping over a grouted floor joint when the paste has wiping dried and bodied up, but is still not set can disturb the surface finish and open up the texture of the grout to give a coarser and darker shade than when the grout was first laid and finished off with a wet cloth or sponge.
-Any contact with the surface at this point in time must be even and consistent over all areas to ensure the hardened appearance retains an equal texture, otherwise shade variations are inevitable.
+Brushing or dry-wiping over a grouted floor joint when the paste has bodied up, but is still not set can disturb the surface finish and open up the texture of the grout to give a coarser and darker shade than when the grout was first laid and finished off with a wet cloth or sponge and any contact with the surface at this point in time must be even and consistent over all areas to ensure the hardened appearance retains an equivalent degree of dryness and surface texture, otherwise shade variations are likely.

 GENERAL SURFACE MAINTENANCE

-Cleaning and maintenance of the completed tiled surface must ensure that the materials and cleaning agents used are applied consistently, are not used at excessive concentrations and are rinsed off promptly as soap and detergent residues can accumulate in joints and affect appearance, particularly when exposed to moisture.
+When cleaning the completed tiled surface, you must ensure that the materials and cleaning agents used are applied consistently, are not used at excessive concentrations and are rinsed off promptly as soap and detergent residues can accumulate in joints and affect appearance, particularly when exposed to moisture.

 Variations in the density or porosity of the surface beneath the tiles will encourage some areas of the grout joints to dry out at a different rate to others, usually illustrated where darker areas of the grout are laid over dense or impermeable section of flooring, whereas lighter shades will be evident over the more porous and drier sections of the substrate flooring.